-As of March 31, 2017, a total of 888 shares of common stock were reserved for future issuances under the ESPP.
+As of September 30, 2018, a total of 1,111 shares of common stock were reserved for future issuances under the ESPP.
 The number of shares of common stock reserved for issuance under the ESPP will increase automatically each calendar year, continuing through and including January 1, 2024.
-The number of shares added each year will be equal to the lesser of (a) 600, (b) seventy-five one hundredths percent (0.75%) of the number of shares of common stock of the Company issued and outstanding on the immediately preceding December 31, or (c) an amount determined by the Company's board of directors.
-For fiscal year 2017, the Company's board of directors determined that it would not increase the number of common shares reserved for issuance under the ESPP.
+The number of shares added each year will be equal to the lesser of (a) 400, (b) seventy-five one hundredths percent (0.75%) of the number of shares of common stock of the Company issued and outstanding on the immediately preceding December 31, or (c) an amount determined by the Company's board of directors.

-The Company issued 64 shares upon the completion of its six-month offering period ending November 15, 2016.
-The Company recorded compensation expense attributable to the ESPP of \$283 and \$304 for the three months ended March 31, 2016 and 2017, respectively, and \$791 and \$967 for the nine months ended March 31, 2016 and 2017, respectively, which is included in the summary of stock-based compensation expense above.
+The Company recorded compensation expense attributable to the ESPP of \$339 and \$439 for the three months ended September 30, 2017 and 2018, respectively, which is included in the summary of stock-based compensation expense above.
 The grant date fair value of the ESPP offering periods was estimated using the following weighted average assumptions: